LW1989/red_data_database/DOKPLOY_DEPLOYMENT_GUIDE.md

 ### Server Requirements

-- **VPS or Dedicated Server** running:
+- **Dokploy Instance**: Access to a running Dokploy installation (managed by your team)
+  - Dokploy web interface accessible
+  - Appropriate permissions to create projects and databases

+- **Server Specifications** (for database):
   - Ubuntu 20.04+ or Debian 11+
   - Minimum 4GB RAM (8GB+ recommended for large datasets)
   - 50GB+ storage (depends on grid size: 10km ≈ 2GB, 1km ≈ 20GB, 100m ≈ 200GB)
-  - Docker and Docker Compose installed

 - **Network Access**:
   - SSH access to your server
-  - Ports 80, 443, and 3000 available for Dokploy
   - Port 5432 available for PostgreSQL (or custom port)

 ### Local Requirements